JeeTPStudios/JeeTPStudios/README.md

-👋 We are JeeTP Games!
+👋 We are JeeTP Studios!
-Videogame and Interactive Experiences Production Company
+Software Production Company

 Started in Mexico, it is currently a small production company especially for videogames which is already working with international clients.
-We are a group of professionals from around the world where we take care of providing the best interactive solutions for your brand or business...
+We are a group of professionals from around the world where we take care of providing the best interactive solutions (web pages, apps, IAs, videogames, and others) for your brand or business...